 Abstract:

-The consumption of breads produced by strong gluten wheat is increasing rapidly in China, however, it is difficult to find commercial grain with sufficient quality for bread-making in Chinese market.
-The high grain protein content (GPC) is desirable in strong gluten wheat, but a grain yield (GY) decrease was usually observed when achieving the targeted GPC in production.
-Sowing date, nitrogen rate and plant density are effective cultivation practices to regulate GY and GPC in strong gluten wheat.
-In this study, a Meta-analysis was performed on the effects of these main cultivation practices on GY and GPG of strong gluten wheat in the Huang-Huai-Hai Region using the existing literature data from 2003 to 2023.
-The control (CK) was selected from 10 October to 25 October for sowing date, from 270 to 300 kg·hm
+The consumption of bread made from strong-gluten wheat is rapidly increasing in China, however, commercially available wheat grains of sufficient quality for bread making remain scarce in the domestic market.
+A high grain protein content (GPC) is desirable in strong-gluten wheat, but a decrease in grain yield (GY) is usually observed when achieving the targeted GPC in production.
+Sowing date, nitrogen application rate, and plant density are effective cultivation practices for regulating GY and GPC in strong-gluten wheat.
+In this study, a Meta analysis was performed on the effects of these main cultivation practices on the GY and GPG of strong-gluten wheat in the Huang-Huai-Hai Region using existing literature data from 2003 to 2023.
+The control (CK) was selected from October 10 to October 25 for sowing date, from 270 to 300 kg·hm

 −2 for nitrogen rate, and from 180×10